 Interlibrary Loan Service augments the holdings of the D'Angelo Library by providing access to other national and international collections.
 This service is available to KCUMB students, faculty and staff without charge.
-Requests are accepted through the website, by phone, mail, email or in person.
+Requests are accepted through the website, by phone, mail, email, in person, or through the Library Chat Service.

-A variety of medical, biological, scientific, educational and informational online databases are available through the website at http://www.kcumb.edu/academics/dangelolibrary.
-The website also contains:
+A variety of medical, biological, scientific, educational and informational online databases are available through the website.
+A few of the available database resources include: